Twentyeight07/to-do-list/readme.md

 # To-do List

 Hi there 👋🏼
-This is a simple To-do List where you can take note of the pending tasks you have, and add (or not) a reminder to get notified when is time to do this tasks.
+This is a simple To-do List where you can take note of the pending tasks you have, and add (or not) a reminder to get notified when is time to do this tasks (only on PC at least for now...).

 live test: [To-do List](https://twentyeight07.github.io/to-do-list/)